anirudhb123/Reward-Model-Human-Evals/README.md

 ### Description

-This repo contains the code for the annotation interface used for "ExpertQA: Expert-Curated Questions and Attributed Answers."
-You can find the paper here: https://arxiv.org/abs/2309.07852
+This repo contains the code for the annotation interface for human evaluation of language model responses.

 ### Installation